18F/API-Usability-Testing/index.md

 * Improve UX of government APIs
 * Create a process for improving APIs in the future
-* Expand GSA's Usability Services into new area
+* Expand GSA's Usability Services into new a area

 ### Blogposts and News